 Q #30) Explain command grouping in Linux?

-- When the commands are placed within the parenthesis, then they are executed by a subshell.
+- When the commands are placed within the parentheses, then they are executed by a subshell.
 Example, {list;}

-Q #31) What is Linux pwd (print working directory) command?
+Q #31) What does the Linux pwd (print working directory) command do?

-Answer: Linux pwd command displays the whole path of the current location you are working in starting from the root ‘/’.
-For Example, to print the current working directory enter “$ pwd”.
+Answer: The Linux pwd command displays the full path of the current location you are working in, starting from the root ‘/’.
+For example, to print the current working directory, enter “$ pwd”.

-It can be used for the below purposes:
+It can be used for the following purposes:

 - To find the full path of the current directory